The Ultimate Guide to Crafting a Winning Oxford Application

 I completed my Master’s degree (MPhil) at Oxford University and then received a successful offer for a Doctorate degree (DPhil).

 My Master’s degree was in European Politics and Society and was a two-year research graduate programme.
 I absolutely loved the learning environment and the connections I made while at Oxford.
-I was at St Antony’s College, which was wonderful experience (you can read more about it here).
+I was at St Antony’s College, which was a wonderful experience.

 While I received an offer to complete a DPhil at Oxford at the Department of International Development, I eventually decided to pursue my doctorate degree at another university which offered me a more competitive contract (Leiden University in The Hague).